+Figure 5.
+Relation extraction performance on LPSC 2016.

 Future Work: We plan to extend the MTE to encompass longer, peer-reviewed journal articles.
 We will also experiment with ways to identify relations that cross sentence boundaries, which requires a deeper processing of the document to resolve pronouns and other ambiguous terms and connect them with specific targets and components.

 Acknowledgments: This work was funded by the AMMOS program and the PDS and was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 Government sponsorship acknowledged.

-References: [1] CoreNLP.
-[2] Giuliano et al. (2006).
-[3] Wagstaff, K. L. et al. (2015) AAAI Workshop on Knowledge Extraction from Text.
-[TBD]
+References: [1] Wagstaff, K. L. et al. (2015) AAAI Workshop on Knowledge Extraction from Text.
+[2] Mattmann, C. & Zitting, J. (2011) Tika in Action.
+[3] Finkel, J. R. et al. (2005) ACL, 363-370.
+[4] Giuliano, C. et al. (2006) EACL.